Camera Sensor Cleaning Service

 As mentioned before the sensor cleaning process is not that difficult so long as you use the correct tools and materials and rigidly follow the process.
 This section is about the tools and materials we use and after decades of experience believe they are the best on the market.

-Blower – Another tool that has long been in the photographer’s kit bag.
+Blower - Another tool that has long been in the photographer's kit bag.
 More commonly with a brush on the end but in the digital age a blower is essential.
-We use the JJC Professional dust free air blower.
+We use the VSGO blower.
 It has a built in filter to ensure that only clean air is blown into your camera chamber.
-It filtrates dust and debris which exceeds 21 microns and its two valves prevent air back flow.
-Please also note the rubber tip.
-Vital protection for any accidental contact with the sensor.
-Always tip the camera body upside down when using the blower to any debris is helped out by gravity.
+This blower is supplied with user replaceable filters (6 in total) and two rubber nozzles, one being smaller / more compact nozzle which is ideal for travel purposes.
+Both nozzles are also made of soft pliable rubber which will prevent damage if mistakenly thrust into the sensor chamber Always tip the camera body upside down when using the blower to any debris is helped out by gravity.

 Compressed Air - NEVER use it at any time during a “dry sensor clean”.
 Cans of air propellent work by converting a liquid agent into air.
 If the can is not held in an upright position (as in tilted at an angle) the result being that water vapor is propelled out of the can and contaminates the sensor glass.
 This again leads to smearing and sometimes worse (because of the force of the water vapour this can sometimes find its way through small crevasses at the sides of the sensor glass and contaminate the sensor behind.